kanika-newtuple/finanaceFlow/docs/index.md

 2. Learn about database schema management and migrations through [Alembic](./2.Alembic.md).
 3. Understand how to implement application monitoring by following [Observability](./3.Observability.md).
 4. Explore the standardized approach to collecting observability data using [OpenTelemetry](./4.OpenTelemetery.md).
+5. Deploy your application to Kubernetes by following [Kubernetes](./5.Kubernetes.md).
 5. Additional documentation files are available for more specific topics and features.

 ## Commands to load the documentation locally